 Timing a holiday meal is more critical than an everyday meal.

-You have to plan ahead to prepare all the dishes you are going to serve.
-Salads the day before etc. As for the last-minute items, these are always, for me, the mashing of the potatoes and the thickening of the gravy.
-It is always a bit of a rush as everyone is gathered and waiting.
+You need to plan ahead to prepare all the dishes you will be serving.
+Salads, the day before, etc. As for the last-minute items, these are always, for me, the mashing of the potatoes and the thickening of the gravy.
+It is always a bit of a rush as everyone gathers and waits.

 The Gravy

 When you must eat gluten-free, the gravy is most often a definite no for you!
 It is possible, however, to make a great gluten-free gravy just by using cornstarch instead of wheat flour.
 Quite a few people prefer cornstarch gravy rather than wheat gravy, anyway.
 It looks beautiful and glossy.
-If you like a milkier wheat-like look, you can add a little cream at the end, which will take care of it.
+If you prefer a milkier, wheat-like look, you can add a little cream at the end, which will achieve this effect.
 A drawback to cornstarch gravy is that it does not heat up as deliciously as it can thicken somewhat the next time.

 I use my gluten-free Fine Fine Flour Mix#3 for sauces and gravies; it works well.
-For a roux sauce that requires browning before adding to the gravy, I use my gluten-free All Purpose Flour Mix #1.
+For a roux sauce that requires browning before being added to the gravy, I use my gluten-free All-Purpose Flour Mix #1.

-Some people like using potato starch instead of cornstarch, which is also a good substitute.
+Some people prefer using potato starch as a substitute for cornstarch, which is also a suitable alternative.
 Straight tapioca flour, however, can cause a gelatinous, slimy mess for gravy.
-Tapioca is used for some oriental sauces very sparingly and creates a lovely clear sauce.
-However, it does not look or have a pleasant mouthfeel for an American-style turkey or chicken gravy, as it can have a slimy consistency.
+Tapioca is used sparingly in some Oriental sauces to create a lovely, clear sauce.
+However, it does not have a pleasant appearance or mouthfeel for an American or Canadian-style turkey or chicken gravy, as it can have a slimy consistency.

 Gluten-Free, You Can Do It -by Trina Astor-Stewart.
 The cookbook contains charts for Trina’s Flour and Bread Mixes.
 Three Series Of Mixes: Original, Corn, Nightshade, Tapioca, and Rice Free Mixes.
 Over 300 Recipes.